Quick start

 Florence-2 is the fastest option and uses minimal VRAM.
 Good enough for style datasets where you’re using the --style flag anyway.
 One warning: it hallucinates narratives on photos of people — it will invent emotions, relationships, and backstories that aren’t there.
 Don’t use it for character datasets.

-BLIP-2 is a solid middle ground.
+BLIP (Salesforce BLIP-2) is a solid middle ground.
 Slightly better accuracy than Florence-2, especially for scene descriptions.
 Uses more VRAM.

 For character datasets, always use Qwen3-VL.
 The accuracy difference matters — a hallucinated caption teaches the LoRA the wrong thing.